Training Opportunities

 Module 7: Writing a Legally Defensible Report Using C-SEP

 Understanding how to organize and present assessment data obtained through the use of the C-SEP framework is important.
-This session focuses on writing legally defensible reports using the C-SEP framework.
-The presenter will highlight the organization of a Full Individual Evaluation (FIE) and review its primary components.
-Sample write-ups will be provided to illustrate how data can be clearly presented in a report.
-Participants will likewise have the opportunity to practice writing informative student descriptions that go beyond interpreting standard scores.
-The importance of utilizing task analysis, multiple sources of data and the integration of findings will be demonstrated.
-Adherence to state and federal policy will equally be addressed.
+This session will focus on writing legally defensible reports using the C-SEP framework.
+The presenters will highlight the organization of a Full Individual Evaluation (FIE) and review the key components.
+Sample write-ups will be provided to illustrate the presentation of data.
+Participants will have the opportunity to practice writing student descriptions beyond the standard score interpretation.
+The importance of utilizing task analysis and integrating findings will be demonstrated.
+Adherence to the policy requirements will be addressed.

 The participant will learn to: